BoiseState/CS455-resources/examples/multicasting/ex1-mcast-hello/README.md

 Run as follows (in the lab):

-Pick two nodes (say node01 and node02):
+Pick two onyxnodes (say onyxnode01 and onyxnode02):

-On node01:
+On onyxnode01:

 java Coordinator <numPackets> <network-interface>

-On node02:
+On onyxnode02:

 java Listener <network-interface>